On this page:

 For most essays you should have an introduction, a main body and a conclusion.
-You will be give a maximum word count (usually between 2000-4000 words) and you must stay within 10% of this to avoid penalties.
+You will be give a maximum word count (usually between 2000-4000 words) and you must stay within this to avoid penalties.
 Your introduction and conclusion should each be approximately 10% of the word count.

 Essays should end with a reference list which is an alphabetised or numbered list of all of the information sources you have used within the essay.
 The list of references is not included in the word count.

 Reports are one of the most common assignment types in science disciplines but are used extensively in some other disciplines such as business too.